DamoM73/anvil-python-tutorials/01_introduction.md

 ## Required Knowledge

-Scince Anvil apps are written in Python, you will only need to know one programming language.
+Since Anvil apps are written in Python, you will only need to know one programming language.
 You don't even need to know HTML or CSS (they can be useful for more advanced features).

 Before starting this course you will need foundational Python skills along with some more intermediate knowledge.
 The table below details the skillset, along with my other courses that will provide such knowledge.